Privacy policy

 Youtube Subcontractor USA (Privacy Shield) Streaming video sharing service. https://policies.google.com/privacy

-4.5.2 Transfer on demand or by court order
+4.5.2 Transfer on requisition or court order

 ARTICLE 5.
-TRACER/COOKIE POLICY
+POLICY ON COOKIES

-5.1 USE OF TRACERS/COOKIES
+5.1 USE OF COOKIES

 5.3 TRACERS USED